Affordable startup benefits

-Is your startup cash-strapped?
-These relatively low-cost startup employee benefits will help attract new hires and complement your compensation packages.
-An added benefit: these start up perks will help differentiate your new employer brand.
+These relatively low-cost startup benefits will help attract new hires and complement your compensation packages, helping you to retain the talent you worked so hard to recruit.
+An added benefit: these startup perks will help differentiate your new employer brand.

 Startups are by their very nature flexible, so why not pass that along to employees?
 Benefits such as flexible work schedules as well as telecommuting options are highly-valued from any employer.